Jenna Josepher

 Q What steps did you take to get to where you are now?

-Five years ago I made the leap to freelance.
-Since then I've helped brands, agencies, and in-house teams build campaigns, brand identities, social strategies, and content with clients ranging from Spotify and Meta to Amazon.
-Tech, fashion, beauty, health, and B2B.
+In 2022 I made the leap to freelance, and that's where I've done some of my best work.
+Since then I've helped brands, agencies, and in-house teams build campaigns, brand identities, social strategies, and content across fashion, beauty, music, tech, health, and B2B with notable clients like Spotify, Fur, and Amazon.

 Q How do you stand out in your field?

-As a freelancer, I'm often brought in when an internal team is stretched thin, which means my first job is always to make things easier, not more complicated.
-I try to remain aware of any environment I'm stepping into.
-I usually come in with a sharpened pencil and a lot of questions.
+I'm often brought in when an internal team is stretched thin, which means my first job is always to make things easier, not more complicated.
+I do my best to listen more than I talk, and try to read the room before I redecorate it.

 Q What are you working on right now?